gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **ℹ️ Note:** To let your camera connect to Wi-Fi, uboot env variables for Wi-Fi SSID, password and driver must be set.
 This can be done with help from `setup_openipc_env.sh` script.

-Edit `setup_openipc_env.sh` under the `wz_flash-helper/scripts/` directory with your Wi-Fi name(SSID) and password.
-Optionally with camera MAC address and Timezone.
+Edit `setup_openipc_env.sh` under the `wz_flash-helper/scripts/` directory to set your Wi-Fi name(SSID) and password, optionally set your camera MAC address and Timezone.
+Wi-Fi driver would be automatically detected.

 **Step 5: Edit the program configuration file**